hawkoli1987/Megatron-Bridge/docs/training/optimizer-scheduler-config.md

 ### Computed Fields

-These fields are automatically calculated during configuration validation:
+These fields are automatically calculated during configuration validation and help align training schedules with the configured batch size and iteration counts:

 | Field | Description |
 |-------|-------------|